-(Category) Risk Mitigating activity / current response Risk Assessm nent Corporate Risk Further Likelihood Impact Severity Director owner information 7.
-Data, including GDPR 7.1 A no-deal scenario would result in the UK's data compliance been deemed 'inadequate'.
-Consequently, there would be increasing difficulty with data transfer with the EU e.g. DBS checks.
-Adequacy decision - An "adequacy decision" is a decision adopted by the European Commission which establishes that a third country (i.e. a country not bound by the GDPR) ensures an adequate level of protection of personal data.
-Such a decision is based on the country's domestic law, its supervisory authorities, and international commitments it has entered into.
-Implications for key services including education.
+(Category) Risk Mitigating activity / current response Risk Assessment Corporate Risk Further Likelihood Impact Severity Director owner information 7.
+Data, including GDPR 5 1 5 7.1 A no-deal scenario would result in ne UK's data compliance been deemed nadequate'.
+Consequently, there would be ncreasing difficulty with data transfer with the EU e.g. DBS checks.
+Adequacy decision - An adequacy decision" is a decision adopted by ne European Commission which establishes nat a third country (i.e. a country not bound by ne GDPR) ensures an adequate level of rotection of personal data.
+Such a decision is ased on the country's domestic law, its upervisory authorities, and international ommitments it has entered into.
+Implications or key services including education.
 ICO Guidance: The ICO checklist sets out six steps to take to start preparing for data protection compliance if the UK leaves the EU without a deal.
 Key points: Continue to comply: Continue to implement GDPR compliance standards and follow current ICO guidance.
 The Data Protection Act 2018 will remain in place.
 The government intends to bring the GDPR directly into UK law on exit, to sit alongside it.
-5 1 5 Digital & Customer Services Malkiat Thiarai 7.2 The European Data Protection Board issued a note in March in relation to the adequacy issue ahead of the earlier Brexit deadline, this will continue to apply at 31st October.
-It states, in the absence of an agreement between the EEA and the UK, the UK will become a third country.
-This means that the transfer of personal data to the UK has to be based on one of the following instruments • Standard or ad hoc Data Protection Clauses • Binding Corporate Rules • Codes of Conduct and Certification Mechanisms • Derogations UK adequacy decision to cover these transfers.
+Digital & Customer Services Malkiat Thiarai 2.2 The European Data Protection Board issued note in March in relation to the adequacy issue head of the earlier Brexit deadline, this will ontinue to apply at 31st October.
+It states, in the bsence of an agreement between the EEA and ne UK, the UK will become a third country.
+This neans that the transfer of personal data to the JK has to be based on one of the following nstruments Standard or ad hoc Data Protection Clauses Binding Corporate Rules Codes of Conduct and Certification Mechanisms Derogations Transfers from the UK to the EU: The UK government has stated that, when the UK exits the EU, transfers to the EEA from the UK will not be restricted.
+There will be transitional provision for a UK adequacy decision to cover these transfers.
 This means we will able to continue to send personal data from the UK to the EEA without any additional requirements.
 Transfers to the UK: Review data flows and identify where you receive data from the EEA, including from suppliers and processors.
-Consider 5 2 10 Digital & Customer Services Malkiat Thiarai
+Consider the GDPR safeguards that can put in place to ensure that data can continue to flow once we are outside the EU.
+5 2 10 Digital & Customer Services Malkiat Thiarai